 Background to the South Sudan Armed Conflict of December 2013

-The Comprehensive Peace Agreement of 2005 that ended 22 years of North-South War in Sudan led to South Sudan’s eventual separation from Sudan and the creation as the United Nation’s 193 member state in 2011 (International Peace Institute, 2016).
+The Comprehensive Peace Agreement of 2005 that ended 22 years of the North-South War in Sudan led to South Sudan’s eventual separation from Sudan and the creation as the United Nation’s 193 member state in 2011 (International Peace Institute, 2016).
 South Sudan became the newest nation on 9 July 2011 and all and sundry celebrated the achievement of global actors’.
-Unexpectedly South Sudan plunge to a more devastating civil war in December 2013, just barely two years after independence.
+Unexpectedly South Sudan plunged into a more devastating civil war in December 2013, just barely two years after independence.
 The main liberation movement that led to the success of the liberation, which is also the current political party of South Sudan, is called the Sudan People’s Liberation Movement (SPLM).
 The Country’s national army is the South Sudan People’s Liberation Army (SPLA) (United States Institute of Peace, 2014).

-According to Astill-Brown, the seeds to South Sudan’s return to violent conflict in December 2013 were sown long before the world’s newest country achieved independence in 2011 (Astill-Brown, 2014).
+According to Astill-Brown, the seeds of South Sudan’s return to violent conflict in December 2013 were sown long before the world’s newest country achieved independence in 2011 (Astill-Brown, 2014).
 Two developments that led to the immediate outbreak of war were dissension within the ruling party over the style of governance and the decision of the vice president to challenge the president for the leadership of the SPLM and then the presidency in 2015 (United States Institute of Peace, 2014).
 Before the supposed attempted coup d’etat, Kiir had reshuffled his government after bitter exchanges about the state of affairs in the SPLM.
 The root cause of the crisis lies in the lack of willingness to democratize and the low level of service delivery to the public (Maru, 2013).
 Forces loyal to the president and those loyal to the vice-president were engaged in confrontations following weeks of intense succession politics within the SPLM Political Bureau.
 According to Hilde Johnson, the former head of the United Nations Mission in South Sudan, the people felt entitled to power – their turn to eat (Williams, 2016).
 The political competition within the ruling party intensified not only between the president and his vice but also with members of the political elite (Council on Foreign Relations, 2016).
 These political developments took place in a fragile politico-military structure and, rather than being resolved, were allowed to fester (United States Institute of Peace, 2014).

 Other tales about the cause of the war include ethnic division.
 The Dinka and the Nuer are the dominant ethnic groups in South Sudan (Nyadera, 2018).
 They are other ethnic groups in the country and Kiir’s political prisoners belong to various ethnic groups (Pinaud, 2014).
 Signs of deep friction showed up when President Salva Kiir, an ethnic Dinka, sacked his deputy Riek Machar, an ethnic Nuer (BBC News, 2014).
 This action gathered momentum in the military to split along ethnic lines.